-She is the recipient of several awards and grants, including the SSHRC Canada Graduate Scholarship- Master’s program (2023), the Artists in Neighbourhoods grant (2025), the Arts Grants Fund (2024), and the Mae and Sydney Guntley Scholarship (2024).
+She is the recipient of several awards and grants, including the Social Sciences and Humanities Research Council Canada Graduate Scholarship- Master’s program (2023), the Arts Grants Fund (2024), and the City of Waterloo Artists in Neighbourhoods grant (2025).

 CV